jonkatz2/jonkatz2.github.io/index.md

             <p>To ensure you can see the final graphs, here are brief instructions for use:</p>
             <ol>
                 <li>Download and extract the sample data using the menu at the top right.</li>
-                <li>Upload the "Policies.csv" as the policy file.
+                <li>Upload "Policies.csv" as the policy file.
 Under "Group/Name Policies" down below, enter a 1 in the "Group" row for both the right-most columns ("P_Sed1" and "P_Sed11") to indicate they are members of a group.
 Leave all other fields in the "Group" row blank.
 Enter a 1 in the "Allocation" row under P_Sed1, and 11 in the "Allocation" row under P_Sed11.
 Leave all other fields in the "Allocation" row blank.</li>
-                <li>Upload the "Attributes_JK.csv" as the attribute file.</li>
+                <li>Upload "Attributes.csv" as the attribute file.</li>
                 <li>Upload one or both "EE_Predictions_Tim.csv" and "EE_Predictions_Eric.csv" as expert prediction files.</li>
                 <li>Upload "models_LOOKUP.csv" and "models_INTERP.csv" as model prediction files.</li>
                 <li>View the "Group Objectives" tab (no need to change anything, but it must be viewed)</li>